Oracle bone: Materials

 The oracle bones are mostly turtle plastrons, probably female (Note: Keightley 1978a – the female shells are smoother, flatter and of more uniform thickness, facilitating pyromantic use.) and ox scapulae, although there are also examples of tortoise carapaces, ox rib bones, (Note: According to Chou 1976, only four rib bones have been found.) the scapulae of sheep, boars, horses, and deer, and other various animal bones.
 (Note: such as ox humerus or talus bone.)
 The skulls of deer, oxen, and humans have also been found with inscriptions on them, although these are very rare and appear to have been inscribed for record keeping or practice rather than for actual divination; (Note: There appears to be some confusion in published reports between inscribed bones in general, and bones that have actually been heated and cracked for use in divination.) in one case, inscribed deer antlers were reported, but Keightley reports that they are fake.
 Interestingly, tortoises are not native to the areas oracle bones were discovered and thus it is theorized they were presented to the region as tribute.
 Neolithic diviners in China had long been heating the bones of deer, sheep, pigs, and cattle for similar purposes; evidence for this in Liaoning has been found dating to the late fourth millennium BCE.
 However, over time, the use of ox bones increased, and use of tortoise shells does not appear until early Shang culture.
 The earliest tortoise shells found that had been prepared for divinatory use (i.e., with chiseled pits) date to the earliest Shang stratum at Erligang (modern Zhengzhou).
 By the end of the Erligang, the plastrons were numerous, and at Anyang, scapulae and plastrons were used in roughly equal numbers.
 Due to the use of these shells in addition to bones, early references to the oracle bone script often used the term "shell and bone script", but since tortoise shells are actually a bony material, the more concise term "oracle bones" is applied to them as well.
+Examples of turtle species used in divination include Mauremys reevesii, Mauremys sinensis, Pelodiscus sinensis, and Mauremys mutica.
+In addition to domestic cattle, now-extinct taxa such as Bubalus mephistopheles and Bos primigenius have also been observed.